It’s time to put those sleepless nights to rest

 But a sleep study can help put those sleepless nights to rest.
 Formally called a polysomnogram, a sleep study is a diagnostic test that records brain waves, oxygen levels in the blood, heart rate, breathing, arousals, eye movements and leg movements during sleep.
 The measurements are used to properly diagnose sleep disorders so a physician can recommend an appropriate treatment.

-“A sleep study measures how much sleep occurs,” says Dr. Peter Analytis, board-certified sleep medicine physician and medical director of the Morris Hospital Sleep Center.
+“A sleep study measures how much sleep occurs,” says Dr. Peter Analytis, sleep medicine physician and medical director of the Morris Hospital Sleep Center.
 “It records when sleep begins, how long it takes to fall asleep at night, what time the person wakes up in the morning, how many total hours of sleep occur and much more.
 The study also records brain waves to quantify sleep and then tries to correlate different sleep findings with the stage of sleep.”

 As scientific as the process may sound, staff at the Morris Hospital Sleep Center strive to make the experience as comfortable for the patient as possible.